shjang7/daily_tech_journal/README.md

 >> Woof Woof
 ```
 </details>

+#### Class variable, a.k.a.
+Static variable (14.feb.2020)
+The static variable can be called a class variable. <br />
+As a static method, a static variable is defined when the class called.

+In Ruby, the variable with @@var_name form is the static variable. <br />
+The static variable keeps the same value for the class while the instance variable formed by @var_name can have a different value for each instance.

 #### The differences between Session and Cookie (29.jan.2020)
 It is different from the data saving place of user's information.